Episode 6: Cassowary Jenkins

 June 23, 1926, 1200 hrs.
 Lat, 22 36’ Long 168 57’.
 His Majesty’s Airship

 Flying Lady, R-212, Captain Roland P. Everett cmdr.
-It’s been two days
+It's been two days since

-sighting a small German airship moored at a village on the northern shore.
+Upon his return, he reported sighting a small German airship moored at a

-There is no reason to believe it has any connection with the vessel that
+village on the northern shore.
+There is no reason to believe it has any

-attacked us, but its presence in this French colony seems highly
+connection with the vessel that attacked us, but its presence in this French

-this jungle does not seem to contain too many surprises.
+remain high, and this jungle does not seem to contain too many surprises.

-appropriate for a man of his station.
+commander's attire was in appropriate condition for a man of his station.

 "If you’d turn around sir, so I can get the back."